daveh551/PATITradingAssistant/README.md

 1. ~~Cancel the pending order if it is still open.~~

 2. Open the Tools -> Global Variables menu, and locate the variable corresponding to the pair you are trading.
-(It will be named "NTI_&lt;symbol>LastOrderId", for example, NTIEURUSDLastOrderId).
+(It will be named "NTI_<symbol>LastOrderId", for example, NTIEURUSDLastOrderId).
 Double-click the Value column for that variable.

 3. Locate the trade in your terminal, and type the Order number for that trade in to the Global Variable value.
 Hit enter, and PTA should "see" the trade and act on it.